Instagram stories have well and truly taken over Snapchat and the rest of the digital marketing world with over 250 million Stories users.

 Don’t put all the pictures together.
 Use them strategically and upload an image each week or each month.
 And tag the person who’s transformation it is on the Stories post, so that they can share it with their people too.

-8) Product demos
+8) Product demos on Stories

 Your fitness clothing may look amazing in your Instagram post.
 But how does it look on a person’s body?